-- talking to parents about their child before their child starts school - encouraging the parent to talk to the child's teacher, at any time, if they have any concerns.
-(This is in addition to formal parent teacher consultation meetings which take place in the Autumn and Spring term.
-Parents also receive a written report on their child's attainment and progress at the end of each school year.)

-- arranging a range of activities throughout the year that encourage collaboration between child, school and parents, for example parent workshops, class assemblies, sports day, school lunches - encouraging parents to make comments in the reading record - encouraging parents to contribute to their child's learning journal by providing a regular learning overview of the week which includes a WOW star (appendix 1).
-This provides opportunity for parents to comment on their child's achievements at home and in relation to learning in school.
+- encouraging parents to talk to the child's key person or teacher, at any time, if they have any concerns.
+This is in addition to the preschool home visit and the formal parent teacher consultation meetings which take place in the Autumn and Spring term in school.
+Parents also receive a written report on their child's attainment and progress at the end of each school year. - arranging a range of activities throughout the year that encourage collaboration between child, parents and staff, for example open lessons, class assemblies, special lunches and celebratory events. - encouraging parents to make comments in the reading record - encouraging parents to contribute to their child's learning journal by providing a regular learning overview of the week in school and a weekly newsletter at preschool, both of which include a WOW star (appendix 1a & b).
+This provides opportunity for parents to comment on their child's achievements at home and in relation to learning in preschool and school.

 All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
-At our school the EYFS teachers act as the 'Key Person' to all children in their class, supported by the Teaching Assistant.
-We have excellent links with both Pendragon and Tots to Teens pre schools.
-We communicate with other PVI settings to ensure smooth transition to and from school.
-The EYFS teachers meet with pre school settings to discuss new intake children.
+At preschool children are allocated a key person prior to their start date.
+In Foundation Stage the EYFS teachers act as the 'Key Person' to all children in their class, supported by the Teaching Assistant.
+We have excellent links with other early years settings within the village whereby all managers meet once a term.